precondition/keymapdb/src/posts/keymaps/sillyshark321.md

 layerCount: 3
 OS: [Windows]
 stagger: columnar
 summary: An uber-practical Corne layout for general use, targeted for people switching between row-staggered and ergonomic keyboards.
-If you don't want a high learning curve getting used to your new Corne keyboard, this is for you.
+If you don't want a high learning curve getting used to your new Corne keyboard, this is for you!
 title: SharkSplit Layout
 writeup:
 ---